 Alert: The turtle watch program is on hold due to COVID-19.
-No turtle watches will be scheduled for this year.

 While many people have a huge fondness and respect for sea turtles, there is something particularly awe inspiring about Leatherback sea turtles.
 The oldest of all sea turtle species, it has been around for more than 150 million years!